YedaAnna/9gag/README.md

 The script will also rename the images to match the title of the image post

-2. 9gag_specific_celeb_downloader.py
+2) 9gag_specific_celeb_downloader.py

-This script will search for the desired celeb (default is Emma Watson.. obviously :)
+This script will search for the desired celeb (default is Emma Watson... obviously :) )

 The user specifies the number of pages to search